Occasional and regular night work

 To apply for an authorisation to employ workers for regular night work over a longer period, employers must contact the State Secretariat for Economic Affairs (webpage available in German, French and Italian).

 Please note: workers who work at least 25 nights per year are entitled to undergo a medical examination every two years to prove that they are fit to work at night.
-In some cases, this medical examination is mandatory: for example, for young people working between 1am and 6am, and for workers exposed to difficult conditions (extreme temperatures, noise, vibrations, physical work, isolated work, etc.).
+In some cases, this medical examination is mandatory: for example, for young people working at night, and for workers exposed to difficult conditions (extreme temperatures, noise, vibrations, physical work, isolated work, etc.).
 From the age of 45, workers are entitled to this examination every year.

 Occasional night work

-A supplement of at least 25% must be paid for work between 11pm and 6am carried out for up to 25 nights per calendar year.
+A supplement of at least 25% must be paid for work between 11pm and 6am carried out for less than 25 nights per calendar year.

 Regular night work